reapedjuggler/Q-Less/README.md

 •	Added a functionality to suggest the customers shortest path from entrance to all the   departments the must visit (as per their shopping list) to exit.

 •	Basic self-checkout by adding the SKU code of object in program they want to buy to calculate bill and update stock.

+NOTE --
+if you have any suggestions edits kindly raise a issue!